Bunny Austin: Tennis career

 While still an undergraduate at Cambridge University, he reached the semi-finals of the men's doubles at Wimbledon in 1926.
 In 1931, A. Wallis Myers of The Daily Telegraph ranked Austin as the World No. 2.
 In his first Wimbledon men's singles final in 1932, he was beaten by Ellsworth Vines of the United States in three sets.

-In 1932 he decided that the traditional tennis attire, cricket flannels, weighed him down too much.
+In 1932, he decided that the traditional tennis attire, cricket flannels, weighed him down too much.
 He bought a pair of shorts to use at Forest Hills and subsequently became the first player to wear them at Wimbledon.

 Austin reached the quarter finals or better at Wimbledon 10 times.
-At Wimbledon 1932 Austin beat Frank Shields and Jiro Satoh before losing the final in straight sets to Ellsworth Vines.
+At Wimbledon 1932, Austin beat Frank Shields and Jiro Satoh before losing the final in straight sets to Ellsworth Vines.
 At the French championships in 1937, Austin beat Yvon Petra before losing to Henner Henkel in the final.
 At Wimbledon 1938 Austin beat Henkel but won just four games in the final against Don Budge, who was at the peak of his form and went on to win the Grand Slam.
-He would be the last British man to reach the final of a Grand Slam tournament until Andy Murray in 2012.
+He would be the last British man to reach the final of Wimbledon until Andy Murray in 2012.
 At Wimbledon 1939 Austin was top seed, but lost early.
 It was his last appearance at Wimbledon.

 In the years 1933–1936 he and Fred Perry helped to win the Davis Cup for Britain.

 Austin also popularized modern tennis racquet design by using and endorsing the 'Streamline' – a racquet invented by F.W.
 (Frank Wordsworth) Donisthorpe (patented in Great Britain in 1934) with a shaft that splits into three segments – allowing for aerodynamic movement.
 The design was manufactured by Hazells and at the time was mocked in the press for looking like a snow shoe.
 After Austin's retirement, the design was virtually forgotten until the reintroduction of the split shaft in the late 1960s.